-If you’re allergic to one kind of fish, your doctor may have told you to avoid others.
+If you’re allergic to one kind of seafood, your doctor may have told you to avoid others.
 Here’s what to look out for.

 These foods may contain anchovies: